Glossary

 ATC

-TAN counter, which is increased by 1 each time a TAN is generated.
+Abbreviation for: Application Transaction Counter - TAN counter that is incremented by 1 each time a TAN is generated.

 Authentication